It's a Wonderful Life: Critical response

 According to a 2006 book, "A spate of movies appeared just after the ending of the Second World War, including It's a Wonderful Life (1946) and Stairway to Heaven (1946), perhaps tapping into so many people's experience of loss of loved ones and offering a kind of consolation."
 It's a Wonderful Life premiered at the Globe Theatre in New York City on December 20, 1946, to mixed reviews.
 While Capra thought the contemporary critical reviews were either universally negative, or at best dismissive, Time said, "It's a Wonderful Life is a pretty wonderful movie.
 It has only one formidable rival (Goldwyn's The Best Years of Our Lives) as Hollywood's best picture of the year.
 Director Capra's inventiveness, humor, and affection for human beings keep it glowing with life and excitement."

+In his review for Variety, Bert Briller wrote, "It’s a Wonderful Life will enjoy just that at the b.o. [box office], and eminently deserves to do so."
+He added: "Capra may not have taken here the stride forward in film-making technique he achieved in “It Happened One Night, but no past Capra celluloid possessed any greater or more genuine qualities of effectiveness."
+Briller praised Reed's performance, writing, "In femme lead, Donna Reed will reach full-fledged stardom with this effort."

 Bosley Crowther, writing for The New York Times, complimented some of the actors, including Stewart and Reed, but concluded, "the weakness of this picture, from this reviewer's point of view, is the sentimentality of it—its illusory concept of life.
 Mr. Capra's nice people are charming, his small town is a quite beguiling place and his pattern for solving problems is most optimistic and facile.
 But somehow, they all resemble theatrical attitudes, rather than average realities."